 - 18 years old

-To maintain the Emergency First Response Instructor rating, individuals must renew their rating every two years by submitting a renewal application to Emergency First Response.
+- To maintain the Emergency First Response Instructor rating, individuals must renew their rating every year by submitting a renewal application to Emergency First Response.

 - Oro-Nasal Resuscitation Mask

 - A la carte: $225, EFR Instructor Manual – $207.95, Student Exams – $22.50, Oro-Nasal Resuscitation Mask – $14, EFR Instructor Application Fee – $105

 Sea Experience Dive Shop Products & Services